 Also, here’s an awesome new credit card search tool that lets you pick your rewards preferences (like points or cash back, etc) and shows you all the current promotions available.

-14. Order your free credit report
+14. Check your credit report

 Federal law allows you to obtain a free copy of your credit report, from each of the major credit reporting companies once per year.
 It’s a fairly simple process and you can check it all out here at the Consumer FTC site.

-Staying on top of your credit report is important to make sure you’re in good financial standing when applying for loans, credit cards or financial services in the future.
 If you are concerned about identity theft, it might also be a good idea to freeze your credit (it’s also free!) so that nobody can apply for loans under your name.